 Recently, a friend suggested that we play a Bible game by asking what are some things we say about the Bible that are not actually in the Bible.
 For example:

-- “Cleanliness is next to Godliness”, but the bible says click this Bible link
+- “Cleanliness is next to Godliness”, but the bible says something else.
+Click this Bible link to find out what.

-- “This too shall pass” but the bible says click this Bible link
+- “This too shall pass” but the bible says otherwise.
+Click this Bible link to read more.

 - “God helps those who help themselves”.
-But the bible says click this Bible link
+But the bible says something else.
+Click this Bible link to see what!

 - “Hate the sin, but love the sinner”.
-But the bible says click this Bible link
+But the bible has more to say on this.
+Just click this Bible link to get the right answer.

 These quotes seem harmless enough, and the intentions are good.
 But, sometimes, when acted on, the consequences can be profound.